gr33pp/BattleX/README.md

 <hr>

-This repe contains the writeup for the Btattlex ctf
+This repo contains the writeup for the BattleX ctf

 The CTF was hosted by [jay_hunts](https://x.com/jay_hunts)